subtopic 2.3: Biogeochemical cycles

 - Minimizing Soil Disruption:

-- Example: No-till farming involves planting crops without disturbing the soil, which helps retain soil organic matter and carbon.
+- Example: No-till farming keeps soil structure intact, conserving organic matter and carbon.

 - Deforestation Reduction: